The following questions may help you determine whether marijuana is a problem in your life.

 - Does your marijuana use let you live in a privately defined world?

-- Have you ever failed to keep promises you made about cutting down or controlling your dope smoking?
+- Have you ever failed to keep promises you made about cutting down or controlling your use of marijuana?

 - Has your use of marijuana caused problems with memory, concentration, or motivation?